Chiragjsca/streamlit-G-Sheet-Dashboard-Turnover-Breakout-250-Stock-/README.md

 AI Stock Analysis
 Select a stock from the grid, go to the AI tab.

-Type your own question or pick from 10 suggested prompts (technical summary, entry zone, volume analysis, fundamentals, risk profile, buy/hold/sell recommendation, etc.).
+Type your own question or pick from 10 suggested prompts (technical summary, entry zone, Turnover analysis, fundamentals, risk profile, buy/hold/sell recommendation, etc.).

-The AI receives the full live row data (CMP, volumes, DMAs, fundamentals, etc.) and answers contextually.
+The AI receives the full live row data (CMP, Turnovers, DMAs, fundamentals, etc.) and answers contextually.

 Results are saved in st.session_state.ai_history and can be exported as a combined Excel file.

 AI Pine Script Builder
-Choose a strategy focus (volume breakout, moving average crossover, trend following, mean reversion).
+Choose a strategy focus (Turnover breakout, moving average crossover, trend following, mean reversion).

 Add custom rules (e.g., “use ATR trailing stop”).